 Cash flow is the lifeblood of your business.
 And when it stops moving, rigor mortis sets in.
 In fact, according to Jessie Hagen of US Bank, when businesses fail for financial reasons, poor cash flow is to blame 82% of the time.

-Consider this an anatomy lesson for your small business.
+Consider this an anatomy lesson for your business.
 First, we’ll explain what cash flow is, and how to read a cash flow statement.
 Then we’ll get into the the specifics of managing cash flow, and cures you can use if your cash flow is under the weather.

 What is cash flow?